plumier/examples/readme.md

 * [custom-generic-controller-typeorm](03-first-class-entity/custom-generic-controller-typeorm) contains example on how to use first class entity with custom generic controller.

-### Data Access

-* [data-access-mongoose](04-data-access/data-access-mongoose) contains example on how to use Mongoose helper to access MongoDB database.

-* [data-access-typeorm](04-data-access/data-access-typeorm) contains example on how to use TypeORM helper to access SQL database.

 ### Security

-* [authentication-and-authorization](05-security/authentication-and-authorization) contains example on how to create authentication with JWT and how to authorize your user using policy based authorization.
+* [basic-security](05-security/basic-security) contains example on how to create authentication with JWT and how to authorize your user using policy based authorization.

 * [entity-policy](05-security/entity-policy) contains example on how to secure first class entity using entity policy.